-W withdrawn A student who chooses to withdraw from
+W withdrawn

-a class on or before the "Last Day to Withdraw with a W" will receive a W on his or her official transcript, regardless of standing in the class.
-The "Last Day to Withdraw with a W" will normally occur two weeks prior to the last day of wo weeks prior to the las classes.
+A student who chooses to withdraw from a class on or before the "Last Day to Withdraw with a W" will receive a W on his or her official transcript, regardless of standing in the class.
+The "Last Day to Withdraw with a W" will normally occur two weeks prior to the last day of classes.